panagiks/opium/README.rst

 on a specific OKD project and serves them to a single /metrics endpoint.
 This way it allows for easier gathering of per-pod metrics.

+Of course, given no real aggregation is happening, it makes sense that your metrics should contain some unique label value to differentiate the same measurements from different pods.
+The contents of the HOSTNAME env variable are usually a good fit for the value of such a label since they will be unique (within a project).
+This way 'true' aggregation can happen at a later stage (i.e. with a sum across all instances while graphing the values).

 Configuration
 -------------